-Regarding online courses, it is the policy of the University that students are required to participate every week in their online course(s) by accessing all the required reading material and assignments made available for a course through the school's online course management system and by submitting or completing the weekly assignments by their due dates.
+Regarding online courses, the attendance policy above applies in the same manner.
+Students are required to participate every week in their online course(s) by accessing all the required reading material and assignments made available for a course through the school's online course management system and by submitting or completing the weekly assignments by their due dates.
 Students that do not submit or complete the required assignments (including online discussions) will be marked absent for the entire week in which those assignments were due.
-Students who have more than four absences in an online class will receive a failing grade ("F").